- Maps & Locations

 Yes.
 If you are less than 31 days late in renewing your vehicle registration, you must pay a $10.00 penalty, along with the cost of your registration renewal fee.
 If you are 31 days or more late in renewing your vehicle registration, you must pay a penalty equal to...

-What is Real ID?
+only What is Real ID?
 The Real ID Act was passed by the Congress and signed into law on May 11, 2005 by former President George Bush.
-The Real ID Act provides that, after a certain date, a federal agency is prohibited from accepting for any “official purpose,” a driver’s...
+The Real ID Act provides that, after a certain date, a federal agency is prohibited from accepting for any “official purpose,” a...

 Yes.
 Go to MVD Online Services Online services include: Renew a Vehicle Registration with All Major Credit Cards Obtain a Commercial Driver Weight-Distance Permit (Single Filing or Bulk Filing) File a Commercial Vehicle Weight-Distance Tax Return (Single...